 - UF primary care physicians and pediatricians located in more than 30 practices in Northeast Florida and Southeast Georgia

 - One of three Poison Information Centers in Florida

 - UF Health TraumaOne, the state’s first and region’s only Level I trauma center

 - UF Health Proton Therapy Institute for advanced cancer treatment located on campus

 UF Health Jacksonville opened a second campus in Jacksonville in 2015.
-UF Health North is a state-of-the-art medical complex that features a 28-bed emergency room, an outpatient surgery center, advanced imaging services and numerous physician offices.
+UF Health North is a leading-edge medical complex that features a 28-bed emergency room, an outpatient surgery center, advanced imaging services and numerous physician offices.
 A 92-bed hospital opened two years later and is the only full-service hospital in North Jacksonville.
 UF Health North is expanding again, with construction of a second bed tower now underway.
 The six-story, 124-bed inpatient facility will include two floors dedicated to patients who require intense physical therapy, with two others focused on acute care.
 The tower is expected to be completed in spring 2024.

 “We strive to heal, to comfort, to educate and to discover through quality health care, elimination of health disparities, medical education, innovation and research.”

 UF Health Jacksonville’s clinical programs of distinction offer integrated multidisciplinary care, medical and community education, and clinical research.